Skip to content

 Clinical features

-It usually starts with a fever and sore throat.
-Headache, vomiting and abdominal pain may also occur.
+Early symptoms often include sore throat, fever, headache, nausea and vomiting.
 The tongue may have a distinctive "strawberry"-like (red and bumpy) appearance.
-A "sandpaper" texture-like rash would commonly begin on the first or second day of illness over the upper trunk and neck, which spreads to the limbs.
-The rash is usually more prominent in armpits, elbows and groin areas.
-It usually subsides after one week and is followed by skin peeling over fingertips, toes and groin areas.
+A "sandpaper" texture-like rash would commonly appear on the neck, underarm and groin area on the first or second day of illness.
+Over time, it would spread over the body.
+It usually subsides in about one week and is followed by skin peeling over fingertips, toes and groin areas.

-Scarlet fever is sometimes complicated with middle ear infection, throat abscess, chest infection, meningitis, bone or joint problems, damage to kidneys, liver and heart, and rarely toxic shock syndrome.
+Scarlet fever is sometimes complicated with middle ear infection, throat abscess, pneumonia, meningitis, bone or joint problems, damage to kidneys, liver and heart, and rarely toxic shock syndrome.

 Mode of transmission